Chiral topological superconducting state with Chern number $\mathcal{C} =-2$ in Pb$_3$Bi/Ge(111): introduction

-In this article, we develop a tight-binding model of Pb$_3$Bi/Ge(111) and perform quasiparticle band structure calculations to study the topological properties of the superconducting state.
-First, we show that the model can well reproduce the electronic bands around the Fermi level calculated by density functional theory (DFT), including the giant Rashba SOC and type-II VHS, which are two essential ingredients for realizing chiral {\it p}-wave superconductivity \cite{Qin2019}.
-In addition to the time-reversal-invariant $\Gamma$ and M points of the Brillouin zone (BZ), we also find gapless Dirac point protected by $C_{3v}$ lattice symmetry at K point of BZ.
-By introducing local superconducting pairing, we next show that the system can be tuned into a topological superconducting state with Chern number $\mathcal{C} = -2$ by a perpendicular Zeeman field.
-The nontrivial 2D bulk topology is further confirmed by edge state calculations and manifested as two chiral Majorana edge modes at one edge, propagating along the same direction.
-Finally, we discuss the potential experimental realization and observation of our theoretical predictions by taking account of experimentally realistic superconducting gap, Land\'{e} $g$-factor, and perpendicular critical magnetic field, which results in the penetration length of Majorana edge modes of $\sim 100$ nm.
-These findings may provide useful information for realizing topological superconductivity in Pb$_3$Bi/Ge(111) system.
+In this article, we develop a tight-binding model for Pb$_3$Bi/Ge(111) and perform quasiparticle band structure calculations to study its topological superconducting properties.
+First, we show that this phenomenological model can well reproduce the electronic bands around the Fermi level obtained from density functional theory (DFT) calculations, including the giant Rashba SOC and type-II VHS, which are two essential ingredients for realizing chiral {\it p}-wave superconductivity \cite{Qin2019}.
+Besides the time-reversal invariant $\Gamma$ and M points in the Brillouin zone (BZ), we also find a gapless Dirac cone protected by $C_{3v}$ lattice symmetry at the K point.
+When the {\it s}-wave superconductivity of the parent Pb system is considered, we reveal that the alloyed system can be tuned into a topological superconducting state with Chern number $\mathcal{C} = -2$ in the presence of a sufficiently strong Zeeman field.
+The nontrivial 2D bulk topology is further confirmed by edge state calculations, manifested as two chiral Majorana edge modes propagating along the same direction of the system with proper boundaries.
+Finally, we discuss the experimental realization of the predicted chiral topological superconductivity and Majorana edge modes under physically realistic conditions.
+With the practical superconducting gap, Land\'{e} {\it g}-factor, and critical magnetic field, Majorana edge modes can be achieved, whose penetration length into the bulk is on the order of tens of nanometers.
+These findings provide useful guides for probing chiral topological superconductivity in 2D or related interfacial systems.

-This article is organized as follows.
-In Sec.~\ref{sec:model}, we present the tight-binding model for Pb$_3$Bi/Ge(111) in detail.
-The central findings of this study are given in Sec.~\ref{sec:res}, including the topological superconducting state with $\mathcal{C} = -2$ and chiral Majorana edge modes.
-In Sec.~\ref{sec:discussion}, we discuss the potential experimental realization and observation of our theoretical predictions.
+This article is organized as followings.
+In Sec.~\ref{sec:model}, we present a phenomenological tight-binding model for the Pb$_3$Bi/Ge(111) system in detail.
+The central findings of this work are elaborated in Sec.~\ref{sec:res}, including the topological superconducting state with $\mathcal{C} = -2$ and the chiral Majorana edge modes.
+In Sec.~\ref{sec:discussion}, we discuss the potential experimental realization of these theoretical predictions.
 Finally, we summarize our results in Sec.~\ref{sec:dis}.